Skip to content

 Tenants:

-If you currently have a fixed-term tenancy, after the bill has passed it will be changed to a periodic tenancy.
+If you currently have a fixed-term tenancy, it will be changed to a periodic tenancy.
 After a specified period, your rental agreement will automatically renew until it’s terminated by either you or your landlord.

 Creation of a digital Private Rented Sector Database